 ICAS Members may request a Letter of Good Standing from ICAS free of charge.
 It usually takes no more than one week for a digital copy to be prepared and e-mailed to you, and we are happy to post you a hard copy anywhere in the world.

 Members of the public may request information regarding the Good Standing of a member, but they must have signed release from the member in question.
 Requests for Good Standing from the general public may take up to two weeks for a response.

 As an ICAS member, you shoud have been issued with a certificate of membership (and ITP certificate, if you are ITP qualified) when you joined ICAS.
 Your certificate will have been sent by recorded delivery to the address you provided.
 If you have joined in the last two years and have not received your certificate, please contact Central Registry.

-If you are coming to the annual Admissions Ceremony, you may choose to receive their certificate at the event, rather than by post.
+If you are coming to the annual Admissions Ceremony, you may choose to receive your certificate at the event, rather than by post.
 Please contact Central Registry to let us know.

 You can order a new membership certificate online.
 Replacement copies cost £25 and take six to eight weeks to produce.
 Certificates are proof of joining, but do not prove current membership.
 If you require proof of membership for a visa application or similar, you will need a letter of Good Standing.

 Can I get a transcript of my exam results?